Payment systems operations

 The first project focused on the creation of TIPS, which, as mentioned, was launched in November 2018.

-The second project concerns technical and functional T2 and T2S consolidation in order to develop a new real-time gross settlement system capable of offering advanced services, in part to satisfy the demand expressed by financial market operators.
-The project, which will be launched in November 2022, will integrate the functions now performed by TARGET2, T2S and TIPS.
-The changeover to the new platform will require significant technological adjustments to be made to the existing infrastructures.
+The second project concerned technical and functional T2 and T2S consolidation in order to develop a new real-time gross settlement system capable of offering advanced services, in part to satisfy the demand expressed by financial market operators.
+The project, launched in March 2023, integrates the functions previously performed by TARGET2 (now merged in the T2 service), T2S and TIPS.
+The changeover to the new platform required significant technological adjustments to the existing infrastructures.

-The third project regards the development of a single system for managing the collateral for Eurosystem credit operations (Eurosystem Collateral Management System - ECMS) which will replace the systems now used by the individual national central banks.
-The ECMS will be launched in November 2023 and will expand the scope of the TARGET Services.
+The third project envisages the development of a single system for managing the collateral for Eurosystem credit operations (Eurosystem Collateral Management System - ECMS) which will replace the several systems now used by national central banks.

-[1] 'Gross' refers to wholesale payments, generally involving interbank transactions and monetary policy operations.
+[2] 'Gross payments' refers to typically large-value payments made in interbank transactions and monetary policy operations.

-[3] 'Gross settlement' refers to the settlement of each transaction one by one, without netting, in the accounts held with their respective central banks.
+[3] 'Gross settlement' refers to the settlement of each transaction one by one, without netting, in the accounts held by institutions with their respective central banks.

-[5] Instant payments (SEPA Instant Credit Transfer - SCT Inst) are electronic retail payments that have to be settled within a few seconds of being sent.
+[5] Instant payments (SEPA Instant Credit Transfer - SCT Inst) are electronic retail payments that are settled within a few seconds of being sent.

-[6] These involve transactions using 'domestic' instruments, such as electronic cheques and debit cards, and those made in SEPA format, such as credit transfers, instant payments and direct debits.
+[6] These involve transactions using 'domestic' instruments, such as electronic cheques and debit cards.

-[7] Clearing systems manage the exchange of payment information and calculate individual financial positions based on bilateral netting between participants.
+[7] Clearing systems manage the exchange of payment information and calculate individual financial positions on a bilateral netting basis between participants.

 [8] These projects are consistent with the European Commission's Capital Markets Union (CMU) plan to fully integrate EU financial markets.
-In the CMU, the role of the Eurosystem is to stimulate and guide the process of harmonizing the operational practices of the European capital markets, complementing the Commission’s task of addressing the legislative and regulatory aspects.
+Within the CMU plan, the role of the Eurosystem is to stimulate and direct the harmonization of the operational practices of the European capital markets, complementing the Commission's legislative and regulatory work.